Updated November 2021

 This field exam has two parts.
-It will examine a major and a minor field relevant to the student's areas of research and teaching expertise.
+It will examine two fields relevant to the student's areas of research and teaching expertise.
 Both parts will be written as a take-home exam in essay form, responding to exam questions and requiring original interpretations of the exam material.

 Exam reading lists

 Each part of the field exam relies on a separate reading list.
 Students generate these lists in collaboration with their supervisor and committee members.
 Both lists need to be approved by the supervisor.

 Reading items must reflect in approximately equal measure the following areas: theory and history of drama, theatre and performance; plays/scripts/notation; archival materials/objects.

 In general, we suggest no more than 40 sources for each field.
 These include all categories listed above (theory and history of drama, theatre and performance; plays/scripts/notation; archival materials/objects), as they are relevant to a field.
 We strongly encourage the balance between academic publications and other types of sources.
 For academic publications (primarily books, chapters, and journal articles), we suggest the range of 20 to 25 sources for each field.
 We are aware of the different needs for different fields, and we acknowledge the need for flexibility.
 Students should consult with their supervisors for source selection.

 For each exam, students will prepare to respond to a set of five questions.
 Students will submit to their supervisors two sets of five possible exam questions: one set for one area of their research.
 The deadline for this submission is April 15 of their second year.
 Supervisors are likely to revise those questions in order to make them suitable as exam questions.
 They will return the finalized exam questions to the students at the time of the exam.
 Only one of the five questions will be chosen for each exam.

 - One-week (Mon-Fri) take-home exam in the 1st week of May, 2nd year PhD

 Field exam #2